 800m: 1:52.3 1983

 Graham represented his club in the 1984 Scottish Six-Stage Road Relay; and, between 1979 and 1984, ran well 5 times in the E to G. They finished third in 1980.
 Graham’s father was the well-known official Willie Diverty, who did so much for Scottish Universities cross-country teams.

 Tom Dobbin (Greenock Glenpark Harriers, Spango Valley AAC)

 Tom was top class half miler with Glenpark in the 1960’s who won the British Youths Half Mile Championship at Crystal Palace and seemed to have a great career ahead of him.
 He also ran cross country for the club in some very good young athletes teams locally and nationally.
 For Spango Valley, he contributed to team silver in the 1979 Scottish Cross-Country Relay; and ran the Edinburgh to Glasgow in 1978 and 1979.
 After taking some years out because of business commitments, he returned as a veteran runner.

 Ian G Docherty (Dundee Hawkhill Harriers, St Andrews University)

 Three Miles: 14:37.8 1962; Six Miles: 1965

-Ian was part of the successful St Andrews University team that won gold medals in the 1958 Scottish National Junior XC championship.
-They finished 7th in the 1959 E to G, an event in which Ian later ran for DHH.
+Ian was part of the successful St Andrews University track and field team of the 1950’s that won gold medals in the 1958 Scottish National Junior XC championship.
+They finished 7th in the 1959 E to G, an event in which Ian later ran for Dundee Hawkhill Harriers.

 James Docherty (Victoria Park)